G flat Phrygian scale for guitar.

 The G flat Phrygian scale consists of seven notes.
 These can be described as steps on the guitar fingerboard according to the following formula: half, whole, whole, whole, half, whole, whole from the first note to the same in the next octave.

-The Gb Phrygian is a mode of the D Major Scale.
+The Gb Phrygian is the third mode of the D Major Scale.
 It contains exactly the same notes, but starts on another note.
+Since Phrygian has a Minor scale quality it can also be seen as a mode of the B Minor.

-The Gb Phrygian has Minor scale qualities and is the same as the Gb Minor apart from one note, the second in the scale.
+The Gb Phrygian is also the same as the Gb Minor apart from one note, the second in the scale.

 This scale is typically played in styles such as Spanish music and metal.

-The easiest way to learn this scale is to think of it as the D Major starting on its third note.
+The easiest way to learn this scale is to think of it as either the D Major starting on its third note or the B Minor starting on its fifth note.

 Chords that are related to this scale are the following: